DavidNewn/Student-s-Recipe-Survival-Guide/README.md

 4. Have the meal not take too long to prepare overall (though must consider prep overnight as well)

 ### Recipe Format
-- Name of the recipe
+- Name of the recipe; no duplicate names
 - Category of the recipe.
 Examples include vegetarian, vegan, seafood, etc.
   - (Recipe could have multiple categories, e.g. vegetarian, soup)
 - Ingredients needed for the recipe, with amounts for each